Most Popular Roulette Strategies

 1. Martingale Strategy

-The Martingale strategy is an attempt to win back losses from the previous round.
+The Martingale Strategy Roulette is an attempt to win back losses from the previous round.
 If you lose, you’d then bet double the amount on the next spin.
 Let’s say you wager $10, but you lose.
 Next time you would then bet $20.

-There’s one obvious problem with this strategy, which is that you’re not guaranteed a win by any means.
+There’s one obvious problem with the Martingale strategy – you’re not guaranteed a win by any means.
 If you lose again during the next round, you’ll find yourself in an even deeper hole.

 2. Reverse Martingale Strategy

 This is similar to the strategy above in that it involves doubling your bets.
-However, with the Reverse Martingale strategy, you double your bet only when you win.
+However, with the Reverse Martingale Strategy Roulette, you double your bet only when you win.
 In the case of a loss, you’d return back to what your original wager was.

 3. Fibonacci Strategy